-Laheeb proved so valuable in Poland that some there developed a very covetous view of him, maintaining that his true home was in Poland because only at the Polish State Studs were there enough great mares truly deserving of his attention.
+Laheeb proved so valuable in Poland that some there developed a very covetous view of him, maintaining that Poland was his true home, because only at the Polish State Studs were there enough great mares truly deserving of his attention.
 In fact, Michałów Stud Directors Urszula and Jerzy Białobok were impressed enough with Laheeb's progeny to negotiate an historic lease which brought him back to Michałów for the 2008 breeding season.
-Unfortunately, during his second stay at Michałów most of his progeny were colts with hardly any fillies.
+Unfortunately, during his second stay at Michałów the majority of his progeny were colts.

-One might never guess by looking at him but following Laheeb's first stay in Poland, he suffered a tragic and life-threatening accident.
-At just four years old, the young stallion would now face perhaps the most difficult challenge of his short lifetime.
+One might never guess by looking at him but following Laheeb's first stay in Poland, he suffered a tragic and lifethreatening accident.
+At just four years old, the young stallion would now face the most difficult challenge of his short lifetime.
 The Ariela team had decided to attempt to freeze Laheeb's semen before his return home because the technology was not yet available in Israel, and in November 2000, Laheeb was sent to an equine centre in Germany.
 Tragically, a tease mare kicked him in the right foreleg, breaking the limb at the elbow.
 Since the actual joint was involved, it was impossible for Laheeb to bring the leg forward or to walk.
 His prognosis was thought to be very poor, and the German experts advised euthanasia.

-Then farm manager Chen Kedar recalls how difficult it would have been for her to face seeing Laheeb in such a condition and instead sent Dr Giora Avni, the farm vet, to Germany to consult directly with the surgeons.
+Chen Kedar recalls how difficult it would have been for her to face seeing Laheeb in such a condition and instead sent Dr Giora Avni, the farm vet, to Germany to consult directly with the surgeons.
 The two firmly agreed that Laheeb should receive every possible opportunity despite the poor prognosis, and the decision was made to go forward with a very delicate surgery involving the placement of metal plates and screws into the leg at the elbow joint.
-If surgery succeeded, the leg would have to remain off the ground for a long
+If surgery succeeded, the leg would have to remain off the ground for a long time afterwards.
+Following surgery and throughout the entire ordeal, Laheeb's phenomenal character made all the difference.
+He demonstrated amazing courage and tolerated whatever was asked of him.
+A model patient, he stoically accepted the pain and the physical restraints necessary to remain immobile.
+Despite Laheeb's complete cooperation, the bone itself became badly infected and once again the experts advised euthanasia, believing that the stallion would not make it.